Shippable/docs/sources/platform/runtime/nodes.md

 * **Security:** Your build machines can be inside your VPC and/or behind your firewall, which gives you the ability to configure access, IAM, etc. We even have a way of configuring these machines so that you do not have to grant Shippable SSH access!
 This means your code never leaves your firewall and no external entity can access your machines.
 Complete control over your build machines, including SSH access, ability to choose your cloud provider and size of build machines.

-* **Faster build times:** You can leave your build machines running all the time, which eliminates the occasional 2-3 mins per build that is added when new machines are spun up on Shippable's hosted infrastructure.
+* **Faster build times:** You can leave your build machines running all the time, which eliminates the additional minute per build that is added when new machines are spun up on Shippable's hosted infrastructure.

-* **Docker caching:** If you use Docker for your build workflows like pulling Docker images from a registry or building Docker images, your build machines will already have these images and this will speed up your builds.

 ### Maintenance